Skip to content

 1. Version Control

-• Refresh and organize students' existing knowledge on git (learn how to learn more).
+• Refresh and organize students' existing knowledge on Git (learn how to learn more).

-2. Virtualization and Containerization
+2. Virtualization and Containers

 3. Building and Packaging